Skip to main content

 For the administrator steps, complete the following:

-• The SANDBOX_ADMIN action in Identity and Access Management (IAM), which lets you create profiles and runners.
-Create or update a policy that grants this action on the Access Policies page in the cloud console.
+• The SANDBOX_ADMIN action in Identity and Access Management (IAM), which lets you create runners and set their policy.
+Create or update an access policy that grants this action on the Access Policies page in the cloud console.

 For the researcher step, complete the following: